zmsantos08/DB-Tracks-Music-Library-Database/README.md

-# DB Tracks — Music Library Database
+# CSV to SQL Database automation using Python and SQLite

 A Python project that **automates** the parsing of a CSV music library and loads it into a structured **SQLite relational database** with a normalised schema — eliminating manual data entry and making the dataset instantly queryable with SQL.